buycopper.ca

 These instruments do not involve ownership of physical copper and carry different risks, including market risk and issuer-specific factors.

+This website focuses on physical copper only.
 Paper-based instruments are mentioned here for general context.

 Canadian-Specific Considerations